 The first of three children, Spalding was born on September 2, 1850, in Byron, Illinois, near Rockford, to James and Harriet Spalding.
 The family was fairly affluent, owning land and horses.
-However, James Spalding died when Albert was eight years old, and the family subsequently moved to Rockford.
+However, James Spalding died when Albert was 8 years old, and the family subsequently moved to Rockford.
 Albert preceded them, living with an aunt, and it is said that he began playing baseball as a defense against loneliness.
 He became good enough at it to be asked to join the leading amateur team, the Forest Citys.

 In 1867 the Chicago Excelsiors sponsored a tournament that featured the Washington Nationals, regarded as the best team in the country.
 The Nationals routed the Excelsiors, 49-4, but Spalding pitched the Forest Citys to a 29-23 victory over them.
-He was hired away to the Excelsiors, but soon returned to Rockford, where he worked at various jobs while continuing to pitch.
+He was hired away by the Excelsiors, but soon returned to Rockford, where he worked at various jobs while continuing to pitch.
 While on tour with Rockford in 1870, Spalding defeated the famous Cincinnati Red Stockings.

 In 1874 Wright sent Spalding to England to organize the first foreign tour by American baseball players.
-The participants were players from the Boston and Athletic clubs.
+The participants were players from the Boston and Athletic (Philadelphia) clubs.
 They departed July 16, arriving at Liverpool on the 27th.
 In addition to Liverpool they played games at Manchester, London, Sheffield, and Dublin.
 There were 14 baseball exhibitions, in which Boston won eight, but also seven cricket matches against top British teams.
 The Americans astonished the locals by winning six and losing none, the other being drawn because of rain.
-The victors sailed from England August 27, returning home September 9.
+The victors sailed from England on August 27, returning home September 9.